nwthomas/programming-resources/tips/alumni-tips.md

 ### General Advice

 - "There's an infinite amount of information out there, and the tech industry evolves so quickly that you could easily be learning something that will soon be deprecated.
-I would recommend that you start with the training kit, and don't let anythin overwhelm you outside of that.
+I would recommend that you start with the training kit, and don't let anything overwhelm you outside of that.
 There's a reason we work in teams; if everyone was an expert in everything we wouldn't need a _back-end_ or a _front-end_ person." - Ryan Boris

 - “You get out what you put in.
 If you put in the work and you put in the effort, you’re going to get hired and you’re absolutely going to love the position you are in.” - Blake Fletcher

-- "You're going to like parts of the currculium, and you're going to have a less positive reaction to others." - Andrew McLaughlin
+- "You're going to like parts of the curriculum, and you're going to have a less positive reaction to others." - Andrew McLaughlin

 - “Do literally everything the instructors and staff tell you from the algorithm exercises to the resume formatting.” - William Pelton